 - Apply PFC funds to meet non-federal share of the cost of projects funded under the Federal Airport Grant Program

 PFC Project Eligibility

 In order to be considered as an approved project, proposals must meet certain eligibility criteria, as outlined in Federal Regulation 14 CFR Part 158.
 Section 158.15 states that projects must address one or more of the following:

-- Preserve or enhance safety, security or capacity of the national air transportation system
+- Preserve or enhance safety, security, or capacity of the national air transportation system;

-- Reduce noise or mitigate noise impacts resulting from an airport;
+- Reduce noise or mitigate noise impacts resulting from an airport; or

 While the PFC program is complementary to Federal airport grant programs, there are limitations and restrictions.
 Most notably, medium and large hub airports that impose a PFC charge face a reduction in the AIP apportionment funds they would normally receive.
 Refer to Chapter 1, Section 5 of FAA Order 5500.1 for complete requirements that address reduction of AIP apportionments.